Bury Church of England High School

 Bury Church of England High School is a coeducational Church of England secondary school located just south of Bury town centre.
-The current head teacher is Simon Braithwaite.
+The current head teacher is Jon-Paul Craig.

 School history

 The school was founded as a charity school in 1748.
 In 1772 a building was built for the school in Clough Street.
 In 1814 it moved to Stanley Street.
 In 1887 it combined with the Irwell National School, and moved to Lower Bank Street.
 It became co-educational in 1892.
-In 1906 it was renamed Bury St. Mary’s Parochial Church of England School, and in 1921 Church Central School.
+In 1906 it was renamed Bury St. Mary's Parochial Church of England School, and in 1921 Church Central School.
 The school moved to its current location in 1964.

 In 2009 the school was awarded Specialist Status in Humanities with the focus on geography, history and RE.
 Other awards include the Geographical Association Secondary Geography Quality Mark and the Schools Council International School Award (Full).

 In March 2021 the School announced plans to become an academy and join the Bishop Fraser Trust.
 The school formally converted to academy status in January 2022.